 Greve in Chianti

 Greve in Chianti’s quaint little square is named Piazza Mattetotti.
 In fact, it is not a square at all, but is triangular in shape, and a mere 10-minute walk from your property.
-Spilling with caffès, ceramic makers, artisan cheesemakers and Antica Macelleria Falorni, a landmark butcher who carries an emporio of cooking ingredients, the piazza offers something for everyone.
+Spilling with caffès, ceramic makers, artisan cheesemakers and Antica Macelleria Cecchini, a landmark butcher who carries an emporio of cooking ingredients, the piazza offers something for everyone.
 Visit the ancient common baker’s oven, where in the old days everyone baked their bread and biscotti – dropping dough off in the morning and picking it up in the afternoon.

-If artisan crafts are of interest, visit the Bottega dell’Artigianato, a shop which specializes in hand-woven baskets and products made of olive wood.
+If artisan crafts are of interest, visit the Bottega dell’Artigianato, a shop specializing in hand-woven baskets and products made of olive wood.
 There’s a home goods shop flooded with linens ~ from napkins to table cloths.
 Stop in the gelateria, taste-test a few delicious flavors before ordering up your own cone of fig, pistachio or even saffron ice cream.
 The piazza is a vibrant, historical place where you can watch local Tuscan life pass by from any one of the cozy caffès.

 Greve in Chianti is also the principal town of the Chianti wine district and host to the Chianti Classico Wine Festival.
 Visit the Palazzo del Comune, city hall, built in neo-Renaissance style, and the statue of Giovanni da Verrazzano, the famous explorer who discovered the Hudson Bay in New York and keeps watch over the square.
 There’s also the Franciscan Monastery and the Chiesa di Santa Croce, dating back to the 11th century.